Shapley Value Approximation Based on k-Additive Games: Empirical Evaluation

 \subsection{Datasets}

 We distinguish between three feature explanation tasks: global importance, local attribution, and unsupervised importance being described further in \cref{app:cooperative_games}.

-Within global feature importance \citep{Covert.2020} the features' contributions to a model's generalization performance are quantified.
-This is done by means of accuracy for classification and the mean squared error for regression on a test set.
-For each evaluated coalition a random forest is retrained on a training set.
-We employ the \emph{Diabetes} (regression, 10 features), \emph{Titanic} (classification, 11 features), and \emph{Wine} dataset (classification, 13 features).
+Within global importance \citep{Covert.2020} the features' contributions to a model's generalization performance are quantified.
+This is done by means of accuracy for classification and the MSE for regression~on~a test set.
+For each evaluated coalition a random forest is trained on a training set.
+We employ the \emph{Titanic} (classification, 11 features) and \emph{Wine} dataset (classification, 13 \mbox{features}).

 On the contrary, local feature attribution \citep{Lundberg.2017} measures each feature's impact on the prediction of a fixed model for a given datapoint.
 While the predicted value can directly be used as the worth of a feature coalition for regression, the predicted class probability is required instead of a label for classification.
 Rendering a feature outside of an evaluated coalition absent is performed by means of imputation that blurs the features contained information.
-The experiments are conducted on the \emph{Adult} (classification, 14 features), \emph{ImageNet} (classification, 14 features), and \emph{IMDB} natural language sentiment (regression, 14 features) data.
+The experiments are conducted on the \emph{Adult} (classification, 14 features) and \emph{ImageNet} (classification, 14 features) dataset.

 In the absence of labels, unsupervised feature importance \citep{Balestra.2022} seeks to find scores without a model's predictions.
 This is achieved by employing the total correlation of a feature subset as its worth, since the datapoints can be seen as realizations of the joint feature value distribution.
-For this task, we consider the \emph{Breast cancer} (9 features), \emph{Big Five} (12 features), and \emph{FIFA 21} (12 features) datasets.
+For this task, we consider the \emph{Big Five} (12 features) and \emph{Breast Cancer} (9 features) datasets.